carbon-language/carbon-lang/docs/design/generics/details.md

 Interfaces have a name and a definition.

 The definition of an interface consists of a set of declarations.
-Each declaration defines a requirement for `impl` that is in turn a capability that users can rely on.
-Typically those declarations also have a name, useful for both satisfying the requirement and accessing the capability.
+Each declaration defines a requirement for any `impl` that is in turn a capability that consumers of that `impl` can rely on.
+Typically those declarations also have names, useful for both saying how the `impl` satisfies the requirement and accessing the capability.

 Interfaces are ["nominal"](terminology.md#nominal-interfaces), which means their name is significant.
 So two interfaces with the same body definition but